stats

 Type

-(static) MK(params, data) → {Object}
+(static) MK(params, args, data) → {Object}

 Performs the Mann-Kendall trend test for time series data The Mann-Kendall test is a non-parametric statistical test used to identify trends in time series data.
 In hydrology, it's widely used to detect monotonic trends in climate variables, streamflow, water quality, and other environmental data.
 This test is particularly valuable because it doesn't require normally distributed data and is robust against outliers.